• Skip to primary navigation

 Aloe vera

-Aloe vera gel has soothing, hydrating properties to reduce inflammation around the eyes and calm redness.
-Aloe vera gel is an ingredient in many eye masks and serums or can be used directly from the plant.
+Aloe vera gel has antibacterial, anti-inflammatory and antioxidant properties to soothe puffy, irritated eyes.
+As well, it has strong hydrating properties to smooth skin and calm redness.
+Aloe vera gel is an ingredient in many eye creams and serums or can be used directly from the plant.

 Antihistamine

-If your puffy eyes are caused by seasonal allergies, an antihistamine medication will be the most effective solution.
-Histamine, the body’s natural defense against allergens, causes swelling that’s particularly visible in the thin skin surrounding the eye.
+If your puffy eyes are a result of allergies, an antihistamine medication will be the most effective solution.

 De-puffing ingredients: pros and cons